chinmayprele/chinmayprele.github.io/media.md

 ---
-title: Photography
+title: Media
 layout: default
-parent: Media

-has_children: false
+author: cprele
 has_toc: true
+nav_order: 12
 ---

 I am recently getting into photohraphy as a hobby, and I have attached some images that I took below.
 If you would like to view them, navigate to the page below, or [follow this link in a new tab](https://cprele.notion.site/1177a331f7d2806bad22d5d60b9c714c?v=8f5724658b4441c9a37f3a66e65cade4&pvs=4).